 Issues that are being or have been recently considered by the GNSO Council, and the positions taken by Constituency representatives on those issues.

-F. Additionally, other individuals shall be invited to participate in the deliberations of Constituency Policy Committee, including:
+G. Additionally, other individuals shall be invited to participate in the deliberations of Constituency Policy Committee, including:

 Members (or their Official Representatives) who are serving on GNSO Working Groups, ICANN Advisory Committees, Presidential committees and other policy bodies (standing or ad hoc) within the ICANN process; and